• Where to Plant

 Carrots

-The cooler weather turns the starches in carrots into sugars which makes them an amazing treat for the winter!
+The cooler weather turn the starches in carrots into sugars which makes them an amazing treat for the winter!
 Learn more about growing carrots in the winter here: Growing Carrots for a Winter Harvest

 Turnips